mor-uto/JarInjector/README.md

 JarInjector is a simple ASM injection tool that allows you to inject classes and modify JAR files.

+## NOTE
+this injector is still buggy and has some issues still

 ## Usage

 ### Running the Application